egovernment/eregistrations/documentation/styles.md

 ### Font icons

-**Font Awesome** is used in eRegistration for icons.
+**Font Awesome** is used in eRegistrations for icons.
 All icons are not included, only those that are used.
 All new icons need to be added to icons file: *css/components/fa.css*.

 **Adding new icon** can be made by selecting new icon from [this list](https://fortawesome.github.io/Font-Awesome/cheatsheet/) and adding class for this font in *css/components/fa.css*